xujiajun/xujiajun.github.io/_posts/2014-05-22-controller.md

 line 8: Each action in a controller class is suffixed with Action and is referenced in the routing configuration by the action's name (index).
 In the next section, you'll create a route that maps a URI to this action.
 You'll learn how the route's placeholders ({name}) become arguments to the action method ($name). line 10: The controller creates and returns a Response object.

+Mapping a URL to a Controller¶

+The new controller returns a simple HTML page.
+To actually view this page in your browser, you need to create a route, which maps a specific URL path to the controller:

+YAML:

+{% highlight PHP %}
+	# app/config/routing.yml
+	hello:
+	    path:      /hello/{name}
+	    defaults:  { _controller: AcmeHelloBundle:Hello:index }
+{% endhighlight %}

+Notice the syntax used to refer to the controller: AcmeHelloBundle:Hello:index.
+Symfony2 uses a flexible string notation to refer to different controllers.
+This is the most common syntax and tells Symfony2 to look for a controller class called HelloController inside a bundle named AcmeHelloBundle.
+The method indexAction() is then executed.

+For more details on the string format used to reference different controllers, see Controller Naming Pattern.

+Tips:

+This example places the routing configuration directly in the app/config/ directory.
+A better way to organize your routes is to place each route in the bundle it belongs to.
+For more information on this, see Including External Routing Resources.

+You can learn much more about the routing system in the Routing chapter.

+Route Parameters as Controller Arguments¶

+You already know that the _controller parameter AcmeHelloBundle:Hello:index refers to a HelloController::indexAction() method that lives inside the AcmeHelloBundle bundle.
+What's more interesting is the arguments that are passed to that method:

+{% highlight PHP %}

+// src/Acme/HelloBundle/Controller/HelloController.php
+namespace Acme\HelloBundle\Controller;

+use Symfony\Bundle\FrameworkBundle\Controller\Controller;

+class HelloController extends Controller
+{
+    public function indexAction($name)
+    {
+      // ...
+    }
+}

+{% endhighlight %}

+The controller has a single argument, $name, which corresponds to the {name} parameter from the matched route (ryan in the example).
+In fact, when executing your controller, Symfony2 matches each argument of the controller with a parameter from the matched route.
+Take the following example:

+YAML:

+{% highlight PHP %}

+# app/config/routing.yml
+hello:
+    path:      /hello/{firstName}/{lastName}
+    defaults:  { _controller: AcmeHelloBundle:Hello:index, color: green }

+{% endhighlight %}

+The controller for this can take several arguments:

+{% highlight PHP %}

+public function indexAction($firstName, $lastName, $color) {
+    // ...
+}

+{% endhighlight %}

+Notice that both placeholder variables ({firstName}, {lastName}) as well as the default color variable are available as arguments in the controller.
+When a route is matched, the placeholder variables are merged with the defaults to make one array that's available to your controller.

+Mapping route parameters to controller arguments is easy and flexible.
+Keep the following guidelines in mind while you develop.

+The order of the controller arguments does not matter

+Symfony is able to match the parameter names from the route to the variable names in the controller method's signature.
+In other words, it realizes that the {lastName} parameter matches up with the $lastName argument.
+The arguments of the controller could be totally reordered and still work perfectly:

+{% highlight PHP %}

+public function indexAction($lastName, $color, $firstName) {
+    // ...
+}

+{% endhighlight %}

+Each required controller argument must match up with a routing parameter

+The following would throw a RuntimeException because there is no foo parameter defined in the route:

+{% highlight PHP %}

+public function indexAction($firstName, $lastName, $color, $foo) {
+    // ...
+}

+{% endhighlight %}